-The ultimate comfort food.
+The ultimate comfort food to me is a lemon and basil slow-roasted chicken.
 Roasting the chicken slow & low makes the most tender & juicy meat.
-I like to switch the seasonings depending on my mood.
 The lemon, basil & garlic flavors work really well together & make for a very delicious chicken dinner.

 - 4 1/2 – 5 lb whole chicken